-- The final exam will be closed book.
-However, you may have one letter sized page of handwritten notes (one sided). - You are permitted to have one blank page for notes, writing utensils, and a clear cup or bottle of water with no writing on it.
-No calculators or phones are allowed (as they will not be needed). - The final exam is to be completed individually, with no assistance or contact with others. - The Proctortrack software must remain running and recording your screen and webcam while writing the final exam. - A detailed room scan will be required at the beginning of the exam.
-It is the student's responsibility to ensure all surfaces and areas in the room are clearly shown during the room scan. - All students must complete the Proctortrack onboarding process at least one week before writing the final exam.
+- The final exam will be closed book. - You are permitted to have one blank page for notes, writing utensils, and a clear cup or bottle of water with no writing on it.
+No calculators or phones are allowed (as they will not be needed). - You must show both the blank pages and water container to the camera during the room scan, failing to do this will result in a penalty to your final exam grade that may include a zero grade. - The final exam is to be completed individually, with no assistance or contact with others. - The Proctortrack software must remain running and recording your screen and webcam while writing the final exam. - A detailed room scan will be required at the beginning of the exam.
+It is the student's responsibility to ensure all surfaces and areas in the room are clearly shown during the room scan. - Points will be deducted from the final exam for an improper room scan that does not cover all areas of the room.
+In extreme cases this penalty can be 100% of your final exam grade. - All students must complete the Proctortrack onboarding process at least two week before writing the final exam.
+Failing to do this may result in a penalty to your final exam grade. - Students are responsible for ensuring they are able to write the exam uninterrupted, in a quite location, and with no other person present.
+Pets should also be kept out of the room while writing the final exam.

-- Students are responsible for ensuring they are able to write the exam uninterrupted, in a quite location, and with no other person present.
-All pets should also be kept out of the room while writing the final exam. - Only one computer, one webcam, one monitor, one keyboard, and one mouse are permitted during the final exam.
-All other electronic devices are to be stored out of reach and view. - The only software permitted to be running while writing the exam are a browser (only to access the exam on OWL) and Proctortrack.
+- Only one computer, one webcam, one monitor, one keyboard, and one mouse are permitted during the final exam.
+All other electronic devices are to be disconnected and stored out of reach and view. - The only software permitted to be running while writing the exam are a browser (only to access the exam on OWL) and Proctortrack.
 All other windows, software and browser tabs must remain closed.
 Notes may be taken on one blank piece of paper (no software may be used to take notes). - A special/makeup exam will only be offered for significant technical difficulties that are outside of the student's control.
 A special exam will only be offered if more than 30 minutes of writing time are lost and the technical issues are documented by Proctortrack.
-Students must inform the course instructor of their technical issues immediately after attempting to write the exam. - Students are expected to conduct themselves as if writing an in-person exam while the Proctortrack software is recording.
+Students must inform the course instructor of their technical issues immediately after attempting to write the exam (within one hour).
+A special exam for technical issues will only be considered if the students completed the Proctortrack onboarding process in time, followed the exam instructions and rules, and the technical issues were not a result of failing to follow the exam instructions.
+Student must also work with Western's remote exam support team if they encounter issues and have documentation of their technical issues and working with Western's support team.
+Failing to do any of these things will result in no special exam being offered for technical issues. - Students are expected to conduct themselves as if writing an in-person exam while the Proctortrack software is recording.
 This includes dressing appropriately, using professional language, and otherwise abiding by the student code of conduct.